Click for audio on this topic from a WUWM broadcast below:

 Once the Animal part of my brain has mercifully fallen silent, an amazing calm comes over me.
 I’ve been told in advance that talking is impossible during the free-fall portion of the dive, and I am suddenly grateful for it.
 There’s nothing to say.
 But there is everything to see.

-Falling from 13,500 feet, you can see the curve of the Earth.
-I think of my son’s words again.
+Falling from 13,500 feet, I think of my son’s words again.
 The immensity of the world is humbling from up here.
 The rest of my day, of my week, of my precious schedule, is dwarfed into insignificance by what I’m doing.
 It’s me, and this guy I met an hour ago, and the Earth’s atmosphere.
 That’s all.
 And it’s breathtaking.

 My instructor wakes me out of my reverie as he grabs my wrist and shows it to me.
 The gizmo on my wrist shows that we’ve reached 5,000 feet, and it’s time to deploy my chute.
 Crap.
 I had one job and I blew it.
 But it doesn’t matter; he’s got my back.
 I reach back with his hand guiding me, and pull the cord, and abruptly the speed changes and suddenly we’re floating on nylon.